Skip to main content

 31°C appears in various technical contexts:

-• Incubation: Some biological processes occur optimally around 31°C
+• Incubation: Some biological processes occur optimally around 31°C, such as certain microbial cultures used in research.

 Temperature Comparison Chart